Close-up of an elderly man with white hair and glasses, smiling, standing against a plain wall.

 Continuing our conversations week by week until they became day-to-day.

-But towards the of summer 2022, my grandfather started to notice he wasn’t feeling well.
+But towards the end of the summer in 2022, my grandfather started to notice he wasn’t feeling well.

 I started noticing a slight cough from time to time, getting more consistent the closer we got to the end of summer 2022.